vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 was, for obvious reasons, not much in vogue in orthodox circles, as the follow ing passage demonstrates.
 Mahābhārata 3.188 pretends to describe the period of total disruption at the end of the Kali Age, but, as is often the case with such passages, its hidden agenda seems to be to attack contemporaneous prac tices.
 17

-And this perverted world shall be upside down: at the dissolution of the yuga (people) will venerate charnel-houses (ed. ¯ukas) and abandon the gods, (whereas) ś¯udras will not serve the brahmins.
-When the yuga expires, the earth shall no longer be decorated by temples, but marked by charnel-houses (ed. ¯ukas): in the hermitages of the great seers, in the settlements of brahmins, in the dwellings of the gods, in hallowed places (caitya), and in the abodes of the Nāgas.
+And this perverted world shall be upside down: at the dissolution of the yuga (people) will venerate charnel-houses (ed. ūkas) and abandon the gods, (whereas) śūdras will not serve the brahmins.
+When the yuga expires, the earth shall no longer be decorated by temples, but marked by charnel-houses (ed. ūkas): in the hermitages of the great seers, in the settlements of brahmins, in the dwellings of the gods, in hallowed places (caitya), and in the abodes of the Nāgas.
 That is the sign that the yuga has come to an end.
 When men, fierce and devoid of dharma, will be constantly eating meat and drinking liquor, then the yuga will collapse.
 18

 Although not popular with the orthodox, the custom of erecting a monument for the dead goes back to megalithic times and was partly sanctioned by Vedic literature.
 19 Kane, dealing with funerary rites, observes (IV, 255): ‘It will be seen that the disposal of the dead in ancient India was divided into four stages, viz. cremation, collecting the charred bones and depositing them underground in an urn, expiatory rites (called Sāntikarma) and erection of a monument ´ over the bones.
 The last was not necessarily done in every case.’
 Caland in his Die altindischen Todten- und Bestattungsgebr¨auche describes this optional procedure.
 On the ground where the cremation had taken place (śmaśāna) a plot of land of the size of a man is demarcated, square or, according to others, round.
 The land is ritually ploughed.